lzizn/lzizn/README.md

 - :man_technologist: In this profile you'll see some personal projects and some useful stuff that I forked.

-- :office: I’m currently working as Junior Developer on [Carambola](https://carambola.com.vc/).
+- :office: I’m currently working as Developer on [Carambola](https://carambola.com.vc/).

 - :mortar_board: Graduating in Computer Science - [Universidade Federal do Espírito Santo](https://www.ufes.br/).